Adult bottlenose dolphins range in size from 6 to 12.5 feet in length

 more easily than if the same animal had a dry skin surface.
 The understanding of micro dermal ridges is now being used in

 the building of racing boats, the manufacture of wet suits, and for swim suits used in competitive swimming.
-In this video,
+In this video, the tactile nature of the dolphin is used

-the tactile nature of the dolphin is used to communicate with the animal.
-Sensitive areas of a dolphin’s body,
+to communicate with the animal.
+Sensitive areas of a dolphin’s body, those near the blowhole and around the eyes,

-those near the blowhole and around the eyes, are usually avoided during training, unless specific training is being targeted
+are usually avoided during training, unless specific training is being targeted for the blowhole area.

-Just below the surface of the skin lies a 0.75 to 1.5 inch thick
+Just below the surface of the skin lies a 0.75 to 1.5 inch

-layer of blubber.
+thick layer of blubber.
 Blubber contributes to this contoured shape and adds to its smoothness.
 Blubber helps in the conservation

 of body heat when in cold water, and as a food reserve when the dolphin's food supply is limited.
 Buoyancy, a big advantage